PaulBratslavsky/epic-next-course-blog/003-lesson/README.md

 );
 ```

-Restart your project and you should now see our awesome top navigation.
+Restart your project, and you should now see our awesome top navigation.

 ![024-top-nav](./images/024-top-nav.png)